Magn3to/Principals/README.md

  ## Principal 5: Storage and security of personal information

- - The agency holds the information must ensure it's protected against unauthorised access.
+ - If an individual is using personal information like credit card, addresses and identity.
+Its the agencies reponsibility to secure details of

- ##
+ ## What

  - [ ] In system perspective, all information in the website is well protected
  - [ ] Keep your login ID and password confidential